 Each loan app has a reapplication period of around 1 to 6 months.
-If your application is rejected, you need to wait for that period to expire before reapplying.
-As an alternative, you can apply to other loan apps with similar terms to the one you got rejected from.
+If your application is rejected, you must wait for that period to expire before reapplying.
+Alternatively, you can apply to other loan apps with similar terms to the one you got rejected from.

 3. Can I pay my loan earlier than the agreed-upon date with the loan app?

 Yes, you can pay for your loan earlier than the agreed-upon repayment period.
 However, you still have to pay the same interest rate.
 So, it’s probably better to just follow the repayment schedule.